Q: Nothing is FREE!, What is the catch?

-A: Honor Flight receives no government grants and all monies raised go directly to fly the veterans .
+A: Honor Flight receives no government grants and 100% of all monies raised or donated go directly to fly the veterans.
 We are an all volunteer program with no paid staff.
 Our funding comes from small and large donations from individuals across the country that recognize the great accomplishments and sacrifices of these veterans and want to help them see their memorials before it is too late!
 Our donors also include corporations, foundations, fraternal organizations, veterans organizations and memorial donations.
-Donations may be made directly to our headquarters in Cincinnati or through our PayPal account, all accessed through the "DONATIONS" button on the "HOME" page.

 Q: How can I make a donation to Honor Flight?

 A: Anyone can make a donation.
 All donations are tax deductible under the 501c(3) designation from the IRS, please use the "DONATE HERE" link or accessed through the "Donations Button" on the "home page".

 Q: Is there a policy about the age and war service of the veterans eligible?

 A: We are accepting applications from all veterans who served stateside or oversees above the age of 65, all veterans qualify.
 We will not leave anyone behind!
 A veteran is defined as someone who served in the military.
 A veteran list is being compiled by veteran age, oldest traveling first.
 Please apply so we can put you on the list now.
 You will need to fill out a new application online every year.